 Cantonments are areas associated with military bases.
 The people who eke out a living by providing basic services in these areas are mostly Dalit, and live as a ‘forgotten’ population.

-The project enables the civilian population of 7 cantonments in Maharashtra to improve the quality of their life by empowering them to mobilise effectively and to demand and access their entitlements.
-The project arms the civilian population to benefit from state welfare schemes and proper education and health facilities as well as water and sanitation.
+Caught between the Ministry of Defence and the state government, neither of which take responsibility for their welfare, cantonment residents are excluded from mainstream services and entitlements.
+The project enables the civilian population of 3 cantonments in Maharashtra to improve the quality of their life by empowering them to mobilise effectively and to access their rights.
+The project also works with Community Based Organisations to run state welfare schemes and provide proper education and health facilities as well as water and sanitation for the residents.